|KEY STAGE 1||KEY STAGE 2|

 |School tie - long or clip on|

-Uniform can be purchased from our PTFA, order forms are available from school reception or they can be contact at firstname.lastname@example.org.
+Uniform can be purchased from our PTFA who now use Schoolwear direct as their supplier.
+Order forms are available from school reception or they can be contact at firstname.lastname@example.org.

-Uniform is also available at The Toy Shop in Red Lion Yard or Thomas Moore’s in Exeter.
+Uniform is also available at The Toy Shop in Red Lion Yard, Mole Avon or Thomas Moore’s in Exeter.
 Our PTFA also have a range of good quality second hand uniform available at very reasonable prices.
 Please see the weekly newsletter for information on upcoming dates for uniform sales.

 The governors and staff would strongly urge all parents ensure their children wear correct uniform.
 We believe that the wearing of uniform by as many children as possible has several benefits.
 These are: